 Chris Bail is Professor of Sociology and Public Policy at Duke University, where he directs the Polarization Lab.
 He studies political tribalism, extremism, and social psychology using data from social media and tools from the emerging field of computational social science.

 Chris has been a Guggenheim Fellow and a Carnegie Fellow.
-His research appears in leading journals, such as the Proceedings of the National Academy of Sciences, Science Advances, the American Journal of Public Health, and the American Sociological Review.
-His book, Terrified: How Anti-Muslim Fringe Organizations Became Mainstream, received three awards and resulted in an invitation to address the 2016 Democratic National Convention.
+His research appears in leading journals such as Science, The Proceedings of the National Academy of Sciences, and the American Journal of Public Health.
+His 2015 book, Terrified: How Anti-Muslim Fringe Organizations Became Mainstream, received three awards and resulted in an invitation to address the 2016 Democratic National Convention.

 Chris is passionate about building the field of computational social science.
 He is the Editor of the Oxford University Press Series in Computational Social Science and the Co-Founder of the Summer Institutes in Computational Social Science, which are free training events designed to introduce junior scholars to the field that are held concurrently in a range of universities around the world each year.
 He also serves on the Advisory Committee to the National Science Foundation's Social Behavioral and Economic Sciences Directorate, and helped create Duke's Interdisciplinary Data Science Program.

 Funding for Bail's work has been provided by the National Science Foundation, the National Institutes of Health, the Alfred P. Sloan Foundation, the Carnegie Foundation, the Guggenheim Foundation, the Robert Wood Johnson Foundation, and the Russell Sage Foundation.
 Chris received his PhD from Harvard University in 2011.